Amazing Central America

 Day 17: San Jose

-Enjoy a free day exploring the city.
+Enjoy a free day exploring the city before a meeting at 6 pm to welcome any new travellers joining you on the next stage of your adventure.
 A good place to start your exploration is the main plaza.
 Artisan booths are common here, so you never know when an art fair will pop up.
 The Gold Museum has an amazing collection of indigenous gold art.
 If you're in the mood for a bit of shopping, head to the outdoor market in the Plaza de la Cultura or the city's Central Market, where you can buy anything from handicrafts to seafood.

 Day 18: Puerto Viejo de Talamanca